-If these settings are correct on the router, but are absent or do not match the DR300 recorder, a request should be sent to NorthEast Monitoring for a URLKEY.DAT file with the correct wireless settings.
-This request should include the 3 settings that should appear on the DR300, and should be sent to support@nemon.com.
+If the settings are correct on the router, but are absent or do not match the recorder, a request should be sent to NorthEast Monitoring for a urlkey.dat file with the correct wireless settings.

+This request should include the 3 settings that should appear on the recorder, and should be sent to support@nemon.com.